craftcms/docs/docs/nitro/2.x/backups.md

 Nitro provides a handy way to backup a database using the [`db backup`](commands.md#db-backup).

-To backup an existing database, run the following command:
+To backup an existing database, run the `db backup` command:

 ```bash
 $ nitro db backup
 ```

-If you have more than one database engine you will be prompted to select an engine, otherwise it will default to the first engine.
+If you have [more than one database engines](multiple-databases.md) you’ll be prompted to select one:

 ```bash
 Getting ready to backup…